Product OS··12 min read

 What the Alternatives Get Right (And Wrong)

-There are established platforms in this space — Registria, Brij, and Layerise are among the names you will encounter.
+How do established connected product platforms compare on the digital-first question?
+Registria, Brij, and Layerise are the names most frequently encountered in this space.
 Each has genuine strengths: Registria has deep warranty programme experience, Brij focuses on packaging-to-digital activation, and Layerise has built a solid product onboarding flow.
-The common gap across all three is the same gap that affects retrofits: they are generally brought in after the product is designed, which means the placement, data architecture, and serial scheme questions are inherited rather than designed.
+The common gap across all three mirrors the retrofit problem: they are typically brought in after the product design is locked, which means QR placement, serial scheme, and data architecture decisions are inherited rather than designed.
+The platform question is secondary to the process question.
+A digital-first mindset applied with any capable platform will consistently outperform a late-stage implementation with the best platform in the market — because the decisions that matter most are made before a platform is ever selected.

 Frequently Asked Questions